klis87/redux-requests/packages/redux-saga-requests/README.md

 ```
 as instead of resetting `pending` to `0`, a given object is just removed to release memory.

-As a bonus, operations come with optimistic updates support, so `data` can be updated even before requests are finished!
+As a bonus, mutations come with optimistic updates support, so `data` can be updated even before requests are finished!
 Of course only if you can predict
 server response.
-Let's update `DELETE_BOOK` operation to support optimistic updates:
+Let's update `DELETE_BOOK` mutation to support optimistic updates:
 ```js
 const deleteBook = book => ({
   type: 'DELETE_BOOK',